ashishps1/awesome-low-level-design/solutions/java/src/fooddeliveryservice/README.md

 - **Customer Registration:** Customers can register and place orders.
 - **Restaurant Management:** The system manages multiple restaurants, each with its own menu.
 - **Menu Management:** Restaurants can add and update menu items.
-- **Order Placement:** Customers can place orders for menu items from a restaurant.
+- **Order Placement:** Customers can place orders for menu items from a restaurantManagementSystem.
 - **Order Tracking:** The system tracks the status of each order (e.g., PLACED, PREPARING, OUT_FOR_DELIVERY, DELIVERED).
 - **Delivery Assignment:** Orders are assigned to available delivery agents.
 - **Delivery Agent Management:** The system manages delivery agents and their availability.